Fayette Historic State Park - Garden, Michigan - Fall Colors

 M-26 runs along the Lake Superior coastline between the two towns, giving you a chance to stop at beaches, parks, waterfalls, and lighthouses along the way.
 Also, you can stop at The Jampot in Eagle Harbor, a bakery run by monks of the Catholic Monastery of the Byzantine Rite.
 The nearby Holy Transfiguration Skete Society of St. John is a beautiful site too.

-Brockway Mountain-Copper Harbor-Fall
+Brockway Mountain-Copper Harbor-fall

 Brockway Mountain | photo via jhnfcknglennon